Emotional Support Animal (ESA) Letter For College Students

 Section 504 of the Rehabilitation Act

-Section 504 is another important law that protects students with disabilities in educational settings.
+Section 504 is the civil rights law that protects students with disabilities in educational settings.
 This law prohibits discrimination based on disability in any program or activity that receives federal financial assistance, which includes most colleges and universities.
 Under Section 504, schools must make reasonable accommodations for students with disabilities, including those who require an ESA for emotional support.
 This ensures that you have the same access to housing and educational opportunities as other students.